 Writing Notes Only for Yourself

 Remember that your CRM notes may be accessed by other team members.
-Therefore, it's important to write your notes in a way that anyone could read them and understand what happened during the interaction.
+Therefore, it's important to write your notes in a way that anyone can read them and understand what happened during the interaction.

 Not Finishing Your Notes